← Back to CheddaTech

 What's Next

-The path forward is clear: grow CheddaBoards into the infrastructure layer that indie game developers deserve.
-Expand CheddaGames as living proof of what's possible.
-Build CheddaTech into a sustainable company that can't be destroyed by circumstances.
+I'm now back in New Zealand with a clear mission: grow CheddaBoards into the infrastructure layer that indie game developers deserve, expand CheddaGames as living proof of what's possible, and build CheddaTech into a sustainable company that can't be destroyed by circumstances.

 From a broken iMac to gaming infrastructure.
 From homelessness to building the future of indie gaming.
 CheddaTech is proof that rock bottom can be a foundation.